DreamGamer/Chatbot-Coding-Challenge/README.md

 Chatbot Coding Challenge for GetInIt
 This is a Coding Challenge with GetInIT...
 This chatbot should be can tell me a specify free time activity

+Here you can see the finished Chatbot! htttp://ChatBot.DreamGamer.de/